Maro7QA/flaconi-test-automation-engineer-challenge/README.md

 3. user adds perfume to cart
 4. verify perfume is shown on cart page

+Bonus Points:
+Provide a Dockerfile or container for packaging the necessary dependencies to run the tests.
+Create an entrypoint for your Docker container which runs the test.

 Test scenario is described in feature file "Add_perfum_to_cart" located here ./src/test/resources/com/automatedtest.